psychoinformatics-de/knowledge-base/kbi/0023/index.rst

     - config_file: /home/jdoe/.config/python_keyring/keyringrc.cfg
     - data_root: /home/jdoe/.local/share/python_keyring

-If GNOME Keyring is installed on a system, but a D-Bus session is not started after login (which is likely to be the case on headless systems), Keyring library sees the SecretService keyring as an available backend and tries to use it, but fails with an error.

 User solution 1: configure preferred keyring
 --------------------------------------------

 Users can choose their default keyring backend.

-The simplest backend is a plaintext keyring, specified as ``keyrings.alt.file.PlaintextKeyring``.
+The simplest option is a plaintext keyring, specified as ``keyrings.alt.file.PlaintextKeyring``.
 We will use it in our examples.
 Other keyrings are available, but may require installing `third-party packages`_.